houyuanchen111/LiNo/README.md

           ├── L_2.jpg
           └── ...
 ```
  `mask.png` is optional.
-If needed, it can be generated using [Konstantin Sofiiuk's software](https://github.com/SamsungLabs/ritm_interactive_segmentation).
+If needed, it can be generated using [RMBG-2.0](https://huggingface.co/spaces/briaai/BRIA-RMBG-2.0).

 # 🔖 Citing